lamarr-institute/lamarr-energy-tracker/README.md

 Feel free to add additional information, such as a description of the project and a link to the paper or associated code repository.

 ## Citing
-If you use this tool to report your energy consumption, please cite the following literature, for example using the following bibtex entries:
+If you use this tool to report your energy consumption, please cite the following literature:

 ```bibtex
 @software{lamarr_energy_tracker,